Submodular Function Maximization via the Multilinear Relaxation and Contention Resolution Schemes: Contention resolution schemes

 It is well-known that a simple greedy algorithm can be used to compute $r_{\by}(S)$ (in fact an independent set $S' \subseteq S$ of maximum weight with respect to $y_i$): Start with $S'=\emptyset$, consider the elements of $S$ in non-increasing order of their weight $y_i$ and add the current element $i$ to $S'$ if $S'+i$ is independent, otherwise discard $i$.

-To show~\eqref{eq:matToProve}, which is a general property of weighted matroid rank functions, we prove a more general result that holds for any nonnegative monotone submodular function.
-The main ingredient is the following Lemma~\ref{lem:correl-gap-stronger}.
-We remark that a slightly weaker lemma with a shorter proof was presented in an earlier version of this paper \cite{CVZ11a}.
+To show~\eqref{eq:matToProve}, which is a general property of weighted matroid rank functions, we prove a more general result that holds for any non-negative monotone submodular function.
+The main ingredient for this is a lower bound on the multilinear extension, which is stated in Lemma~\ref{lem:correl-gap-stronger}.
+A slightly weaker form of Lemma~\ref{lem:correl-gap-stronger}, which we state as Lemma~\ref{lem:correl-gap-weak}, will be presented first, due to its consice proof.
+The proof of Lemma~\ref{lem:correl-gap-stronger} is deferred to the appendix.
 Both lemmas can be seen as an extension of the property that the correlation gap for monotone submodular functions is $1-1/e$~\cite{CCPV07}.
-The proof of Lemma~\ref{lem:correl-gap-stronger} can be found in Appendix~\ref{sec:appendixCR}.

 \begin{lemma} If $f:2^N \rightarrow \RR_+$ is a monotone submodular function, $F:[0,1]^N \rightarrow \RR_+$ its multilinear extension, and $f^+:[0,1]^N \rightarrow \RR_+$ its concave closure, then for any $b \in [0,1]$ and $\bp\in [0,1]^N$,